Coty Sensabaugh

-Coty Sensabaugh (born November 15, 1988) is a former American football cornerback.
-He played college football at Clemson and was drafted by the Tennessee Titans in the fourth round of the 2012 NFL Draft.
+Coty Sensabaugh (born November 15, 1988) is an American former professional football cornerback.
+He played college football at Clemson and was selected by the Tennessee Titans in the fourth round of the 2012 NFL draft.

 College career

-He played college football at Clemson University.
+Sensabaugh played college football as a defensive back at Clemson University.
+He redshirted as a freshman in 2007.
+In 2008 and 2009, Sensabaugh played on special teams and as a backup cornerback, recording one interception each in his redshirt freshman and redshirt sophomore seasons.
+As a redshirt junior in 2010, he played in 13 games with 3 starts, recording 28 tackles, two pass deflections, and one interception.
+Sensabaugh broke out as a redshirt senior in 2011, starting all 14 games at cornerback, recording 40 tackles, one interception, and 13 pass deflections.
+In his Clemson career, Sensabaugh played in 52 games with 17 starts, recording 87 tackles and four interceptions.

 Professional career

+Pre-draft

 Coming out of Clemson, Sensabaugh received an invitation to the annual NFL Combine in Indianapolis.
 He attended the combine, completed all of the required combine drills, and finished third among all defensive backs in the 40-yard dash.
 On March 8, 2012, he opted to participate at Clemson's pro day, along with Brandon Thompson, Dwayne Allen, Andre Branch, Antoine McClain, Kourtnei Brown, and others.
 Sensabaugh chose to stand on his combine numbers and only perform positional drills for the team representatives and scouts in attendance.
 After his pre-draft process was complete, he received a sixth round draft projection from NFL draft experts and analysts.
 He was ranked the 26th best cornerback prospect in the draft by NFLDraftScout.com.